catpaladin/ssoctx/README.md

       --debug               toggle if you want to enable debug logs -h, --help                help for select
-      --json                toggle if you want to enable json log output --persist             toggle if you want to write short-lived creds to credentials file --print-creds         outputs the credentials to stdout and not modifying credentials file -p, --profile string      the profile name to set in credentials file (default "default") -r, --region string       set / override aws region -n, --role-name string    set with permission set role name -u, --start-url string    set / override aws sso url start url
+      --json                toggle if you want to enable json log output --keys                toggle if you want to write access/secret keys to credentials file --print-creds         outputs the credentials to stdout and not modifying credentials file -p, --profile string      the profile name to set in credentials file (default "default") -r, --region string       set / override aws region -n, --role-name string    set with permission set role name -u, --start-url string    set / override aws sso url start url
 ```

 ## `refresh`